explosion/spaCy/website/docs/api/doc.md

 ## Doc.ents {#ents tag="property" model="NER"}

-Iterate over the entities in the document.
-Yields named-entity `Span` objects, if the entity recognizer has been applied to the document.
+The named entities in the document.
+Returns a tuple of named entity `Span` objects, if the entity recognizer has been applied.

 > #### Example
 >